 Refill Pouches for Future Sustainable Packaging

 Refill pouches are great sustainable packaging solutions.
 They are relatively new to the US market but well-established in many countries, especially in Asia.
 For example, in Japan, the demand for personal and home care products has doubled in the past 20 years.
-Conversely, however, the material consumption of packaging has decreased by 42%.
-With this, the Japanese have proved that refill pouches improve sustainability.
+Conversely, however, the material consumption of plastic packaging has decreased by 42%.
+With this, the Japanese market has proved that refill pouches improve sustainability.
 ZACROS was one of Japan’s leading refill pouch manufacturers that established a “refill culture” in Japan.
 We manufacture over 500 million refill pouches every year.
 ZACROS had countless experiments to figure out which packaging materials are adequate for different types of contents.
 Contact us for more information.

 References